rishabh022298/ME700_Assignment4Part1/README.md

 ### Running the script on VSCode Server
 Launch VSCode Server.\
 Open terminal in VSCode.\
-Run the following command in the termainal to clone the repository (after moving to the desired directory):
+Run the following commands one by one in the termainal to clone the repository (after moving to the desired directory):

 ```bash
 git clone https://github.com/rishabh022298/ME700_Assignment4Part1.git